Wrapping Up the Year and Preparing for the Next

 • Feedback: do you have feedback to help us do better?
 Please let us know!

 • TRIM Literacy: we are excited about the work we accomplished this year within our Technology, Research, Information, and Media (TRIM) Literacy curriculum and even more excited about what next year holds.
-If you would like to work together to integrate TRIM or CSIG standards into your program, please contact Kelly or Rebecca at kvikstrom@overlake.org or rmoore@overlake.org, respectively.
+If you would like to collaborate on integrating TRIM or CSIG standards into your program, please contact Kelly or Rebecca at kvikstrom@overlake.org or rmoore@overlake.org.

 Requests

 • Leaving Overlake?
-Here's our guidance to employees, students, and parents/guardians no longer at Overlake.
+Here is our guidance for employees, students, and parents/guardians who are no longer at Overlake.

 • Return Borrowed Equipment: If you borrowed technology from us at any point during the year, including extra mice, laptops, chargers, monitors, etc., please return them to the help desk as soon as possible.
 Our ability to provide loaners and equipment is limited if we don’t get back what we loan.
 This does not include your school-issued laptop + charger.

-• Do you have other issues you want addressed?
+• Do you have any other issues you would like addressed?
 If persistent or troubling tech issues pop up, please don’t suffer in silence!
 Please contact help@overlake.org or complete this form to let us know how we can improve your experience.

 FYI

-• Summer Work: this summer, we will focus on the technology infrastructure pieces of the new Student & Community Center, as well as our typical laptop refreshes for employees and new students, employee offboarding and onboarding, and planning for August orientations.
+• Summer Work: This summer, we will focus on the opening of the new Student & Community Center, as well as our typical laptop refreshes for employees and new students, employee offboarding and onboarding, and planning for August orientations.
 Please watch for downtime notifications related to the new construction this summer on campus.

 • Canvas for the new year: Canvas classes for the new school year will be available for you to begin working on by early July.
-If you're raring to go, "What do I need to know to launch my Canvas courses for the new year?" is always a great place to start.
-New features come out every summer in Canvas, and this summer is no different - you might be interested in learning about the Canvas roadmap of new features, including new gradebook filters, or the student assignment experience, or discussion/announcements redesign
+If you're raring to go, "What do I need to know to launch my Canvas courses for the new year?" is always a great place to start - please also be mindful that this is being updated as we integrate new expectations - it is a "working document" still in progress.
+New features come out every summer in Canvas, and this summer is no different.

 • New Employee Owl IDs: Your newly hired colleagues will receive their Owl IDs in early July.
-If you wish them to be sent sooner, please let Margaret Lynch know.
+If you wish them to be sent sooner, please let Brittany Flajole know.

 • Simulated Phishing Emails: We hope you have found the simulated phishing emails educational and that they have sparked conversations about security and privacy as we all seek to improve our duty of care for personal and school data.
 As a reminder, please use the Phish Alert button so you know what is actual phishing and what is simulated by the school.